szeider/mcp-dblp/instructions_prompt.md

 ## Your Task

-1. Retrieve for each citation the matching DBLP entry
+1. Search for each citation to get its DBLP entry
+2. **Immediately add each found entry** to the collection using add_bibtex_entry (pass dblp_key and citation_key)
+   - Do this right after finding each paper, don't wait until the end
-2. Extract the COMPLETE and UNMODIFIED BibTeX entry for each citation directly from DBLP
+   - The tool fetches the COMPLETE and UNMODIFIED BibTeX directly from DBLP
 3. Output the text with each citation replaced by a \cite{..} command
-4. Output the BibTeX file containing all citations
-5. Save the bibtex file using export_bibtex tool
+4. Export all collected entries using export_bibtex tool

 ## Important Requirements

 - Use ONLY the DBLP search tool to find entries - never create citations yourself!
-- **USE BATCH/PARALLEL CALLS**: When you have multiple citations to search, make parallel tool calls in a SINGLE request rather than sequential calls.
+- **USE BATCH/PARALLEL CALLS FOR SEARCHES**: When you have multiple citations to search, make parallel search calls in a SINGLE request.
 This is much more efficient.
   - Example: Search for 5 different papers in one request with 5 parallel search calls
   - You can mix different tool types: searches + author lookups + venue info in one batch
+  - **However:** After getting search results, call add_bibtex_entry for each paper immediately - do NOT batch the add_bibtex_entry calls
 - BibTeX entries MUST be copied EXACTLY and COMPLETELY as they appear in DBLP (including all fields, formatting, and whitespace)
 - The ONLY modification allowed is changing the citation key:
   - For example, change "DBLP:conf/sat/Szeider09" to just "Szeider09"